carbon-language/carbon-lang/docs/design/generics/terminology.md

 -   Control how an interface may be used in order to reserve or abandon rights to evolve the interface.
 See
     [the relevant open question in "Carbon closed function overloading proposal" (TODO)](#broken-links-footnote)<!-- T:Carbon closed function overloading proposal --><!-- A:#bookmark=id.hxvlthy3z3g1 -->.
--   Specify a generic explicit (non-type or type) argument to a function.
+-   Specify a generic explicit (non-type or type) parameter to a function.
--   Specify a generic [implicit argument](#implicit-argument) to a function.
+-   Specify a generic [implicit parameter](#implicit-parameter) to a function.
--   Specify a generic type argument constrained to conform to an interface.
+-   Specify a generic type parameter constrained to conform to an interface.
 And in the function, call methods defined in the the interface on a value of that type.
--   Specify a generic type argument constrained to conform to multiple interfaces.
+-   Specify a generic type parameter constrained to conform to multiple interfaces.
 And in the function, call methods defined in each interface on a value of that type, and pass the value to functions expecting any subset of those interfaces.
 Ideally this would be convenient enough that we could